AmosNimos/change-directory-plus/README.md

 # change-directory-plus
-A minimalistic efficiemt python alternative to change the terminal working directory.
+A minimalistic efficiemt python alternative to change the terminal working directory on Debian based distro.

 ## Meta
 	CDP is a user friendly way to navigate directorys inside the terminal